jonniespratley/create-english-sentences/README.md

-# create-enlish-sentences
+# create-english-sentences

-This app is aimed to help people learn English by forming sentances.
+This app is to help people learn English by forming proper sentences.

 You can view of this application running [here](https://jonniespratley.github.io/create-english-sentences/)